Randomized Greedy Online Edge Coloring Succeeds for Dense and Randomly-Ordered Graphs: Introduction

 For the case of online algorithms, \cite{Ben-DavidBKTW94} established a connection between randomized algorithms against an adaptive adversary and deterministic algorithms.
 Their result states that for a given online problem, if there is an $\alpha$-competitive randomized algorithm against an adaptive adversary, then there exists a $\alpha$-competitive deterministic algorithm.
 Exploiting this connection, we get the following corollary:

-\begin{corollary2} Let $\epsilon\in (0,1)$ be a constant.
-For $\Delta$ sufficiently large and $n=O(\Delta)$ there is a deterministic online algorithm that given any \emph{adaptively chosen} simple graph with $n$ vertices and maximum degree $\Delta$ will produce a valid coloring using $(1+\epsilon)\Delta$ colors. \end{corollary2}
+\begin{corollary2} Let $\epsilon > 0, M \geq 1$ be any constants.
+For $\Delta$ sufficiently large and $n\leq M \Delta$ there is a deterministic online algorithm that given any \emph{adaptively chosen} simple graph with $n$ vertices and maximum degree $\Delta$ will produce a valid coloring using $(1+\epsilon)\Delta$ colors. \end{corollary2}

 Since the above-mentioned previous algorithms for online edge-coloring were applicable against an \emph{oblivious adversary}, they did not have any implications to the deterministic setting.
-As far as we know, \Cref{cor:deterministic} is the first result for a general class of graphs that gives a deterministic online algorithm using fewer than $2\Delta-1$ colors.
+An independent and concurrent result, \cite{Blikstad24}, presents a deterministic online algorithm for bipartite edge-coloring under one-sided vertex arrivals that achieves competitive ratio $\frac{e}{e-1}+o(1)$ for all $\Delta = \omega(\log n)$.
+As far as we know, the result of \cite{Blikstad24} and \Cref{cor:deterministic} are the first results for a general class of graphs that give a deterministic online algorithm using fewer than $2\Delta-1$ colors.